AssemblyScript/universal-strings/README.md

 Universal WebAssembly Strings as of this document can be implemented as a managed object with one slot per encoding.
 When a string from encoding A is created, only the slot of encoding A is populated.
 Accessing slot B will trigger re-encoding from A to B to populate slot B before using it.

 * The common scenario is that each module uses exclusively encoding A or B, so populating the respective other slot typically happens at the boundary, but only has to be done once per string iff the other module is known to use a different encoding, or does not have to be re-encoded iff the other module is known to use the same encoding.
-* The uncommon scenario is that there is a module using multiple encodings, i.e. conditionally A or B, in which case the engine must emit a branch when a string is accessed to populate the unpopulated slot before using it, or may pre-populate the slot on the boundary by speculating.
+* The uncommon scenario is that there is a module using multiple encodings, i.e. conditionally A or B, in which case the engine must emit a branch when a string is accessed to populate the unpopulated slot before using it, or may pre-populate the slot at the boundary by speculating.
 * Since the exact encoding required by a string instruction is known statically via its encoding immediate, the cost is either zero or a well-predicted branch triggering re-encoding once.
-Furthermore, an engine can omit superfluous checks if a preceeding string instruction in a code path already populates slot X.
+* Furthermore, an engine can omit superfluous checks and indirections if a preceeding string instruction in a code path already populates slot X, or if a `stringref`'s value is otherwise known to already have slot X populated.
 * If a language or host requires well-formed strings (i.e. UTF-8 or UTF-16), it may either
   * Perform a check at the boundary and potentially sanitize a string.
 In the common case, the string is well-formed and does not require sanitization.
   * Deal with not well-formed strings within its standard library otherwise, like many programming languages and engines already do, which may be specific to the language's WebAssembly target